alphagov/government-service-design-manual/service-manual/the-team/recruitment/salary-advice.md

 ## Recommended salary percentiles

-Government isn’t looking for average candidates — we need people with a track record of delivery and an appetite for pushing important change forward, in a highly visible job.
+Government isn’t looking for average candidates — we need people with a track record of delivery and an appetite for pushing important change forward in a highly visible job.

 Appropriately rewarding such staff is essential to their recruitment and retention.
 As such, GDS recommends that departments offer candidates between the 75th and 90th percentile of the typical London-weighted salary band for a similar role in the private sector.